zethon/ttvg/docs/roadmap.md

 # Road Map

-This document discusses long term plans for the game in the rough order in which I would like to tackle them.
-Of course these are tentative plans and are subject to change.
+This document discusses long term plans for the game.

+These items are in a **rough order** in which I would like to tackle them.

+**All plans are tentative and subject to change.**

 <hr/>